tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/UNCONVERTED/buy_low_sell_high_IN_PROGRESS/README.md

 # Buy Low Sell High

 Xena is an amateur day trader who is day trading IAG, a mineral exploration company.
 On 12/12/15 @ 10 AM, Xena believed IAG was a buying opportunity and bought 10000 shares at $1.42 per share and ended up selling it an hour later (11 AM) at $1.85 per share, generating a profit of $4300.
-Although a fantastic trade in itself, Xena would also like to know if she could have possible made more money.
+Although a fantastic trade in and of itself, Xena wants to know if she could have possibly made more money.

 These were all the prices of IAG at 5-minute intervals on 12/12/15 between the hours of 10 AM and 11 AM:

 `$1.42, $1.32, $1.45, $1.20, $1.34, $1.74, $1.10, $1.89, $1.42, $1.90, $1.80, $1.85`

-Write an efficient function that takes an array of stock prices in chronological order.
-The function should determine the largest profit possible during that period if someone bought the stock at the lowest price and sold it at the highest.
-You must buy before you sell—no shorting.
+Write an efficient function that takes a list of stock prices in chronological order and finds the best trade by calculating the max profit and duration through the determination of the minimum (buy) and maximum (sell) stock prices as well as their indexes (at 5-minute intervals).

 ## Notes to the Interviewer